ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-07-Vancouver_transit3.md

 ## Preliminary analyses

-Before stepping into modeling, I did some quick sanity check on the correlation between access to, and public usage of, transit in GVA.
+Before stepping into modeling, I did some quick sanity check on the correlation between access to, and public usage of, transit across DAs in GVA.
 The two plots below show that their relationships seem to be positive, which is expected.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Vancouver_transit3/plots/service_PC_prop_public.png" alt="Density plot: service per capita and public transit proportion">